reverside/basic-assignment/README.md

 # Tools & Practices

 ### Congratulations !!!
-Since you are on this page, it means you have passed through previous 2 levels :
+You are here, it means you have passed through the previous 2 levels :
 * Basic Programming
 * Language Fundamental